jk2937/music-tools/README.txt

 This is a bash script that opens multiple files with xm_header.py.
 The files need to be in a folder called xm-songs.

+Music Theory:

+musical_spelling.py:

+This file contains work-in-progress code for converting human readable musical spellings as integer sets, as in musical serialism.
+This code will be the basis of a musical calculator, which will be able to quickly produce practical information about musical figures.